St. Cecilia since 1973 – Drums/Bass/Vocals

 Originally a seven piece when formed in June 1st 1969 in Corby Northants.

-The Saints were a studio recording band and have maintained this with original members Ricky Moss and Eamonn Carr.
+The Saints were a studio recording band and have maintained this with original member Ricky Moss and Eamonn Carr.

 St. Cecilia gained notoriety in the early 1970's with their UK number 4 hit single “Leap Up and Down Wave Your Knickers in the Air”.
-It also achieved the number one slot in 14 different countries around the world during the 1980’s and 90’s on re-release.
+It also achieved much chart download success in many countries on new re-released versions recorded by Eamonn Carr and Nigel Woods during the last 20 years.
 During the early 1980's they had more success on the American Billboard with “Want You to Want Me” attaining a credited number 16.

 In recent years under the guardianship of One Media Publishing they have been included on the Tamla Motown “All Time Greatest Top Twenty Hits” for their version of “Walk Away Renee”.